ICube-IMAGeS/wiki-web/README.md

 ## Disclaimer

-Note that a majority of the code in this repo has been copied from the excessively great [Equinox repo](https://github.com/patrick-kidger/equinox).
+Note that a majority of the code used to setup this repo (mkdocs theme, autodocs, ...) has been copied from the excessively great [Equinox repo](https://github.com/patrick-kidger/equinox).